vpuri94/GroomZoom/README.md

 - Work on the ratings/reviews page and sync it with another Parse database
 - Finish working on camera or google maps sdk to app
 - Attempt to finish out the My Profile page

-## Week three
 - Implement the sorting/filtering barber algorithm
 - Finish both the google maps and Camera feature in the my profile tab

+## Week three
 - Begin adding visual polish
 - Begin adding an animation
 - Begin adding a gesture Recognizer
 - Ensure required stories are done by end of week three
+- Finish all visual features/external visual library

 ## Week four
-- Finish adding visual polish
-- Finish adding animation
-- Finish adding gesture recognizer
-- Bring in external visual library
 - Work on any stretch features after

 ## Wireframes